vivi90/quick-git/README.md

 About
 -----
-This project is a collection of simple shell scripts with GUI for Git.
+This project is a collection of simple Debian based bash scripts with GUI for Git.

 Requirements
 ------------